Defining sustainable packaging

 The main business advantages of using sustainable packaging are:

-- Improved brand and consumer perception, leading to the potential for increased sales.
+- Improved brand and consumer perception, creating potential for increased sales.

 - Opportunity for unique brand positioning in specific markets.